geomatics-io/ObjectListView/cs/trunk/docs/features.rst

 Checkboxes in any column
 ------------------------

-An ObjectListView supports checkboxes on rows.
+An `ObjectListView` supports checkboxes on rows.
 In fact, it supports checkboxes in subitems, if you are really keen.
+These work even in virtual mode (which a normal ListView cannot do).

 See this recipe for more details: :ref:`recipe-checkbox`.